Ramsey-USA/liberty-ridge/README.md

 Team (/team): A page to introduce Zach's team members and their specialized skills in medical and evacuation planning.

-National Rankings (/rankings): A page to track Zach's progress and achievements in national long-range shooting competitions.
+National Rankings (/rankings): A page to track Zach's progress and achievements in regional and national long-range shooting competitions, including his 12th place regional ranking achieved in his first year of competition.

 About Us (/about): A more in-depth look at Zach's background, the company's philosophy, and a team bio.